WINCHESTER

 we know, there was no William Smith sharing the printing office this time around.
 It’s

-evident that John Taylor and Wilford Woodruff had something to do with the
+circumstantially evident that John Taylor and Wilford Woodruff were directly involved with the

 unsigned article(s).
-(See NOTES) Brother Neville’s scapegoat case doesn’t quite fit
+(See NOTES) Brother Neville’s argument (scapegoat

 the facts.